Goan Sweet Buns are a breakfast dish made with dough that is fermented overnight. These are cumin flavoured and taste excellent after fermentation.

 - Cooking Oil for deep frying

-- In a wide bowl, take the flour, turmeric powder, sugar, salt and oil.
-Mix well
+- In a wide bowl, take all purpose flour, turmeric powder, sugar, salt and cooking oil.
+Mix well.

 - Slowly add warm water to the bowl and knead to a soft dough.